 paved.
 Everyone came back with red clay of the streets all

-their whites.
-I often went to the Enlisted Club and learned
+over their whites.
+I often went to the Enlisted Club and

-enjoy Singapore Slings.
-I didn't think the bartender stirred
+learned to enjoy Singapore Slings.
+I didn't think the

 The USS Shelton pulled into Subic Bay and nested alongside the, USS